Tree Trimming & Pruning

 Making Correct Pruning Cuts

-Tree Trimming & Pruning Company in Cumming GA - Maple_junction_collar_treetrimmingThere are two things to remember when trimming larger limbs that require using a saw instead of a lopper.
+Collar pruning cut from Chipper LLC Tree ServiceThere are two things to remember when trimming larger limbs that require using a saw instead of a lopper.
 The first is where to cut and the second is how to cut.
 Where to cut involves not leaving a nub and not flush cutting into the branch collar.
 Where the branch joins the tree in most types of trees, there will be a noticeable collar.
 See photo at right.

 Below you will see a series of photos with red indicating a flush cut and green indicating a correct cut.
 Incorrect cuts invite disease.